 13. Vienna, Austria

 Vienna is another city that’s quickly making a name for itself as a cyclists’ paradise.
-The city has an extensive network of bike paths that make getting around town a breeze.
+The city has an extensive bike path network that makes getting around town a breeze.

 In addition, Vienna is exceptionally flat, which makes cycling a very comfortable experience.
-The city also has a strong culture of cycling, and it’s considered the most bike-friendly city in Europe.
+The city also has a strong cycling culture, and it’s considered the most bike-friendly city in Europe.

 There are plenty of advantages to living in Vienna as a cyclist.
 The city has several bike-sharing programs and bike parking and repair facilities.
 In addition, the city offers a number of incentives for people who commute by bike, including free parking and shower facilities.

 The only downside to cycling in Vienna is the cold weather during the cold season.
 But there are plenty of cyclists in Vienna, regardless of the weather.
-In fact, the number of cyclists seems to increase during the colder months, as people take to their bikes to stay warm.
-Vienna is worth considering if you’re looking for a great city to enjoy two wheels rides,
+The number of cyclists seems to increase during the colder months, as people take to their bikes to stay warm.

 14. Taipei, Taiwan

-Taipei is one of the most popular tourist destinations in Asia and one o the most bike-friendly cities.
+Taipei is one of Asia’s most popular tourist destinations and one o the most bike-friendly cities.
 Cyclists will find plenty to enjoy while touring this bustling metropolis, with miles of bike lanes winding through the cityscape.